Householder planning applications

 If you are thinking of making alterations to your home, you need to find out if you need planning permission by going to the Applying for planning permission page.
 Householder planning applications deal with house extensions, garages, enlargements to gardens, erection of walls and fences to domestic properties, or any other outbuildings within the boundary of your own property.

 If your proposal is a permitted development, then Devon County Council will need a copy of our letter to you to proceed with their work.
-If you need planning permission, then Devon County Council will not undertake any work to the kerb until this is obtained from Exeter City Council.
+If you need planning permission, DCC will not undertake any work to the kerb until permission is obtained from Exeter City Council.

 Householder extensions Supplementary Planning Document